Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape

-This also implies that if a hidden representation is approximately rank in one layer $\ell_0$, then it must also be approximately rank in all subsequent layers $\ell\geq\ell_0$.
-We can prove the existence of many such low-rank layers assuming the escape speed is large enough: \begin{proposition} Assuming $Tr[G^\top Z_L] \leq -s_0$ for some constant $s_0 > 0$ and $\|\theta\|^2 \leq L$ then for any ratio $p \in (0,1)$ there are at least $(1-p)L$ layers that are approximately rank 1 in the sense that
+This also implies that if a hidden representation is approximately rank-one in one layer $\ell_0$, then it must also be approximately rank-one in all subsequent layers $\ell\geq\ell_0$.
+We can prove the existence of many such low-rank layers assuming the escape speed is large enough: \begin{proposition} Assuming $Tr[G^\top Z_L] \leq -s_0$ for some constant $s_0 > 0$ and $\|\theta\|^2 \leq L$ then for any ratio $p \in (0,1)$ there are at least $(1-p)L$ layers that are approximately rank-one in the sense that

 \end{proposition}